You can purchase a copy HERE

 “How the fuck should I know”.
 Malcolm swore a lot.

 The old bloke went over to a desk and pulled out an album and opened it to reveal more photos of this attractive woman.
-They weren’t in colour but it was obvious that they were taken around the same time.
+They weren’t in colour, but it was evident that they were taken around the same time.

 “You worked with her”, I said.